-For the years ended December 31, 2021 and 2020, the Company estimated its employee remuneration and directors' remuneration amounting to \$28,500 and \$6,500 for both periods respectively.
-The estimated amounts mentioned above are calculated based on the net profit before tax, excluding the remuneration to employees and directors of each period, multiplied by the percentage of remuneration to employees and directors as specified in the Company's articles.
-These remunerations were expensed under operating costs or operating expenses during 2021 and 2020.
-If the actual amounts were subsequently decided after the approval and the issuance date of the financial statements in the following year differ from the estimated amounts, the differences are accounted for as changes in accounting estimates and recognized in profit or loss in the following year.
+For the years ended December 31, 2022 and 2021, the Company estimated its employee remuneration and director's remuneration amounting to \$0, \$28,500 and \$0, \$6,500, respectively.
+The estimated amounts mentioned above were calculated based on the net profit before tax, excluding the remuneration to employees and directors of each period, multiplied by the percentage of remuneration to employees and directors as specified in the Company's articles.
+These remunerations were expensed under operating costs or expenses for each period.
+If the actual amounts were subsequently decided after the approval and the issuance date of the financial statements in the following year differ from the estimated amount, the differences are accounted for as changes in accounting estimates and recognized in profit or loss in the following year.
 If the Board of Directors resolved to distribute the employees' remuneration in the form of shares, the number of shares of the distribution is based on the closing price of the day before the Board of Directors' meeting date.

-The amounts of compensation for employees and directors of the Company in 2020 and 2019 were \$28,500 and \$6,500, \$28,000 and \$6,000, respectively.
+The amounts of compensation for employees and directors of the Company in 2021 and 2020 were \$28,500 and \$6,500 for both periods respectively.
 There is no difference in the actual distribution situation.
 Relevant information can be obtained from the Market Observation Post System.

-(o) Insurance liability
+(n) Insurance liability

-De December 31, 2020
+De 2021

-Unearned premium reserve \$ 5,859,977 5,847,692
+Unearned premium reserve \$ 5,908,746 5,859,977

-Claims reserve 3,931,668 3,325,019
+Claims reserve 4,827,175 3,931,668

-Special reserve 1,166,829 1,153,951
+Special reserve 934,009 1,166,829

+Premium deficiency reserve 454,191

-Total \$ 10,958,474 10,326,662
+Total \$ 12,124,121 10,958,474